Render

 plainText?: boolean | PlainTextOptions;

 If true or an object, renders the target email(s) to plain text.
-If the need to modify how the target is rendered to plain text, an object representing html-to-text options should be used.
+If you need to modify how the target is rendered to plain text, an object representing html-to-text options should be used.

 pretty?: boolean;

-Beautify the HTML output for each target email
+If true, beautifies the HTML output for each target email.
+This option loads the plugin-pretty plugin.

 Debugging